Beaconsyh08/COMP90041-2020SEM1/README.md

 Due to the large file size of the recordings
 Please find the recordings [**here**](https://drive.google.com/drive/folders/1QZcjFyvc0T7y5VDGqJf3IY8xilRa5uXX?usp=sharing)
 Notice: You need to log in with your **Unimelb** Account
+Moreover, the lab2 and lab4 recording are missing, if you need it, please email me and I will re-record it one more time otherwise I will re-record it during July.

 **End of Sem Survey**
 Feedback is important for us, please help use improve!